BulkGate/woosms/readme.txt

 * Notify your customers via <strong>personalized and automated SMS notification</strong> about their orders and improve customer relationship
 * <a href="https://help.bulkgate.com/docs/en/customer-sms.html#how-can-i-activate-or-adjust-customer-sms-https-wwwbulkgatecom-en-sms-module-customer-sms-notification-message-template" target="_blank" title="SMS template activation"><strong>Activate/deactivate SMS message templates</strong></a> for any situation that occurs during the order process, and adjust the text
 * Create your <strong>custom SMS notifications</strong>
-* Adjust <a href="https://help.bulkgate.com/docs/en/customer-sms.html#how-can-i-adjust-multilingual-sms-templates" target="_blank" title="Multilingual SMS templates">multilingual SMS templates</a> and <strong>notify your customers in their native language, or the language of the visited website</strong>
+* Adjust <a href="https://help.bulkgate.com/docs/en/customer-sms.html#how-can-i-adjust-multilingual-sms-templates" target="_blank" title="Multilingual SMS templates"><strong>multilingual SMS templates</strong></a> and notify your customers in their native language, or the language of the visited website
-* <strong>Automatic conversion of customer´s mobile number to an international format</strong> and many <a href="http://www.woo-sms.net/features.html" target="_blank" title="WooSMS features">other great features!</a>
+* <strong>Automatic conversion</strong>  of customer´s mobile number <strong> to international format</strong>  and many <a href="http://www.woo-sms.net/features.html" target="_blank" title="WooSMS features">other great features!</a>

 https://youtu.be/B3vdkNm64rE